Some posts contain compensated links. Please read this disclaimer for more info.

-To get into the cave, you need to be on a tour as the cave is not open to the public.
+You need to be on a tour to get into the cave as the cave is not open to the public.
 We visited with Zara-Adventure in Rovanjska.
 The tour takes around two hours, and you need to wear light clothing and fully enclosed shoes suitable for walking through a cave.

 Thanks to Marin Majo Marasović for sharing his photos with us.

 If you plan to head to the caves, you’ll want to check out a few other things in the Paklenica area.

 - We’ve stayed at both the Bluesun Hotel Alan and Hotel Vicko – both are excellent choices.